+Pre-hearing Conference [Applicable to Title IX Grievance Procedure Only].
 A pre-hearing conference will be scheduled with each party and their advisors.
-At least two business days prior to the pre-hearing conference, parties should submit the questions or topics they wish to ask or discuss at the hearing, so that a decision-maker can rule on the relevance of the question or topic to avoid any improper evidentiary introduction in the hearing or to provide recommendations for more appropriate phrasing.
-This advance review opportunity does not preclude additional questions- both new and follow-up questions- to be asked at the hearing and does not limit a party's opportunity for cross examination at the hearing as described below.
-The decision-maker will document and share their rationale for any exclusion at this pre-hearing conference.
+At least two business days prior to the pre-hearing conference, parties should submit the questions or topics they wish to ask or discuss at the hearing, so that the Chair can rule on the relevance of the question or topic to avoid any improper evidentiary introduction in the hearing or provide recommendations for more appropriate phrasing.
+This advance review opportunity does not preclude additional questions- both new and follow-up questions- to be asked at the hearing and does not limit a party's opportunity for cross examination as described below.
+The Chair will document and share their rationale for any exclusion or inclusion at this pre-hearing conference.

-At each pre-hearing meeting with a party and their advisors, the decision-maker will consider arguments that evidence identified in the final investigation report as relevant is, in fact, not relevant.
+At each pre-hearing meeting with a party and their advisors, the Chair will consider arguments that evidence identified in the final investigation report as relevant is, in fact, not relevant.
 Similarly, evidence identified as directly related but not relevant by the investigator(s) may be argued to be relevant.
-The decision-maker may rule on these arguments pre-hearing and will exchange those rulings between the parties prior to the hearing to assist in preparation for the hearing.
+The Chair may rule on these arguments pre-hearing and will exchange those rulings between the parties prior to the hearing to assist in preparation for the hearing.